metattach, metadetach - attach or detach a metadevice

 The metadevice name of the trans metadevice (not the master or logging device).

 This example concatenates a single new slice to an existing metadevice, Volume.1.
-Afterwards, you would use the growfs(8) command to expand the file system.
+Afterward, you would use the growfs(8) command to expand the file system.

 # metattach Volume.1 /dev/dsk/c0t1d0s2Example 2 Detaching Logging Device from Trans Metadevice